Pig kidneys transplanted into brain-dead human body - NewsBreak

 Similar experiments have made headlines in recent months as research into animal-to-human transplants heats up.

 Twice this fall, surgeons at New York University temporarily attached a pig’s kidney to blood vessels outside the body of a deceased recipient to watch them work.
-And earlier this month, surgeons at the University of Maryland Medical Center gave a dying man a heart from a gene-edited pig that so far is keeping him alive.Pig heart recipient continues to recover from transplant
+And earlier this month, surgeons at the University of Maryland Medical Center gave a dying man a heart from a gene-edited pig that so far is keeping him alive.Simple eye test reveals how long you’ll live

 But scientists still needed to learn more about how to test such transplants without risking a patient’s life.
 With the help of a family who donated a loved one’s body for science, Locke mimicked the way human organ transplants are done — from removing the pig “donor” kidneys to sewing them inside the deceased man’s abdomen.